unifiedstreaming/fmp4-ingest/ingest-tools/README.md

 fmp4DashEvent: convert a sparse track to an XML event stream

 dashEventfmp4: convert a DASH mpd or SMIL with events in it to a sparse metadata track

+ingest_receiver_node.js: simple receiver based on node.js works with short running posts and using the Streams(),
+                         stores the ingested content as cmaf track files

 # Features implemented in fmp4ingest